 Brand Analytics aggregates customer search and purchase behavior data to help you improve your business operations.

 You can find this feature by going back to Brand Benefits on the Brand Dashboard.
-Or, you may find it under Reports on the main navigation bar.
+Or, you can find it under Brands on the main navigation bar.

 There is a wealth of information here, including: